chibuzo-git/UnoCardGame/README.md

 To test individual methods open up Tests.java and run each method individually with junit tests.

-Known Issues: When a player draws one from deck, the game does not advance to the next player till the current player plays
+Known Issues:
+When the AI plays certain cards from its hand , it causes a recursive callbut this issue has not been looked into properly.

 REFERENCE: the original implementation of the models for this game was sourced from here: https://www.youtube.com/@codeclique1416